 An enhanced annuity pays you a guaranteed income during retirement that is guaranteed for life.
 There is no investment risk attached with an enhanced annuity and you can buy one with a pension pot that’s as low as £2,000.

-This product is different to a standard annuity because the income level provided is dependent on your health and lifestyle.
+Commonly referred to as simply ‘an enhanced annuity’, this product is different to a standard annuity in that the income level provided is dependent on your health and lifestyle.
 If you qualify for an enhanced annuity, it will almost certainly give you more income than a standard annuity, particularly if you shop around for the best deal.

 Enhanced annuities are provided on the basis that various factors will influence your longevity – how long you're likely to live.
 This includes where you live, if you smoke or drink, your lifestyle and your medical history.